Iranian resistance leader says regime 'at its weakest point,' urges Biden to hold it to account

 UN EXPERTS FIND 'GROWING' EVIDENCE IRAN SENDING WEAPONS TO HOUTHI REBELS IN YEMEN

 Rajavi leads the NCRI, an umbrella group of Iranian resistance groups dedicated to overthrowing the regime.
-She has offered a 10-point plan to form a secular, democratic Iran -- which would be a far cry from the Islamic dictatorship currently in place.
+She has offered a 10-point plan to form a secular, democratic Iran -- which would be a far cry from the religious dictatorship currently in place.

 The regime has been under pressure both from home and abroad in recent years.
 The country has been ravaged by the coronavirus and led to accusations of a cover-up.
 Meanwhile, the Trump administration in 2018 pulled out of the nuclear deal and began reimposing waves of crippling sanctions.